-Another important 19th century maker of chandeliers was Perry & Co.
+Another important 19th-century maker of chandeliers was Perry & Co.
 London.
-Established by William Parker in the mid 18th century the company made lighting fixtures for the Royal palaces and residences distinguished by their complexity of design and ornate geometric form.
+Established by William Parker in the mid 18th century the company made lighting fixtures for the Royal palaces and residences distinguished by their complexity of the design and ornate geometric form.
 Perry chandeliers are highly detailed often embellished with cut crystal pendants and featuring traditional step cutting and multiple tiers and solid lead crystal arms.

 Nicholas Wells Antiques Ltd. stocks and has access to the very best private collections of crystal, glass, and gilt chandeliers in England including extraordinary pieces from the 18th and 19th centuries.
 Do not hesitate to contact us.